-My name is Meg, and I’m a designer.
+My name is Meg, and I'm an artist.
 I was born in 1986 and raised in the middle of nowhere in Western New York.
-I have always been interested in graphics and media, and I’m lucky to have had many experiences with these things starting from when I was very young.
-My mom was a firm believer in the value of technology, so I have to credit her with getting me access to computers and related classes as an elementary school student – it almost certainly inspired my interest in communication which continues to this day.
+I have always been interested in graphics, media, and storytelling, and I'm lucky to have had many experiences with these things starting from when I was very young.
+My mom was a firm believer in the value of technology, so I have to credit her with getting me access to computers and related classes as an elementary school student — it almost certainly inspired my interest in communication which continues to this day.

-I love doing too many different kinds of things to stick to just one kind of work, but I most enjoy web design, vector illustration, working in Flash, and designing for print.
+I love doing too many different kinds of things to stick to just one kind of work, but I most enjoy web design, illustration, and making comics.
 When I was in high school, I wrote and published a novel for children.
-Throughout college and to the present, I’ve written and illustrated a sci-fi/fantasy webcomic which also recently saw a print edition.
+I have been producing my own comics and graphic novels for ten years, publishing both on the web and in print.
 If it involves creating something, it's probably something I like to do.

 I am a graduate of the Visual Studies program at the University at Buffalo, with a concentration in Communication Design.
 Many people ask me what Communication Design is, and the way I like to explain it is that I studied a wide variety of design-related topics and problems as a student.
 As a result, I have an intimate understanding of all kinds of ways that people communicate visually — whether it's through logo or business identity creation, document and print design, video and photography, or interactive games and multimedia experiences.

-I am presently based in Buffalo, New York (go Sabres!) with my husband, Scott, and the world’s cutest cat who thinks he is a dog, Milo.
+I am presently based in Buffalo, New York (go Sabres!) with my husband and the world's cutest cat who thinks he is a dog.
 Sometimes my hair is blue or green or red or just about any other color.
 I enjoy video games, photography, comics, cooking, and plenty of other nerd-ly things.
 I also run marathons sometimes and have a couple of medals.Return to top ^

 ||Languages & Scripting